camsjams/elasticsearch-report-export/README.md

 # Elasticsearch report export (ERE)
-Export your query results from Elasticsearch into a format useful for sharing, such as CSV
+Export your query results from Elasticsearch into a format useful for sharing, such as:

+* CSV
+* YAML
+* More coming soon ...

 ## Current Version 0.1.0